Hans, King of Denmark: Restoration of the Kalmar Union

-As King John sought to assert his authority over Sweden and restore the Kalmar Union, he entered into an alliance with Grand Prince Ivan III of Moscow, aiming to pressure Sweden from the east.
+As King Hans sought to assert his authority over Sweden and restore the Kalmar Union, he entered into an alliance with Grand Prince Ivan III of Moscow, aiming to pressure Sweden from the east.
 The Finnish colonization had expanded in Savo and northern Ostrobothnia over the old borders and Erik Axelsson Tott had founded the Olavinlinna Castle on the Russian side of the border in 1475.
-John promised Ivan that he would restore the Russo-Swedish border to the line stipulated by the 1323 Treaty of Nöteborg.
+Hans promised Ivan that he would restore the Russo-Swedish border to the line stipulated by the 1323 Treaty of Nöteborg.
 At the same time, tensions between Sten and the Swedish Council of the Realm intensified, particularly over his increasingly autocratic style and conflicts with the church hierarchy.
-These internal divisions created an opening for John.
+These internal divisions created an opening for Hans.

 In 1494, the Swedish and Danish councils met in Nya Lödöse and agreed to implement the 1483 Kalmar Recess.
 Although Sten Sture resisted, he was pressured into ratifying the agreement.
-A union summit was subsequently planned for Kalmar in 1495, and King John of Denmark arrived in person, expecting to meet with the Swedish Council alongside the Danish and Norwegian councils.
-On his way from Copenhagen to Kalmar in June 1495, John's premier vessel and flagship, the artillery-carrying carvel Gribshunden, exploded and sank at anchor near Ronneby.
-John himself had left the ship prior to the accident, and so was uninjured and able to continue to Kalmar by other means of conveyance.
+A union summit was subsequently planned for Kalmar in 1495, and King Hans of Denmark arrived in person, expecting to meet with the Swedish Council alongside the Danish and Norwegian councils.
+On his way from Copenhagen to Kalmar in June 1495, Hans's premier vessel and flagship, the artillery-carrying carvel Gribshunden, exploded and sank at anchor near Ronneby.
+Hans himself had left the ship prior to the accident, and so was uninjured and able to continue to Kalmar by other means of conveyance.
 However, Sten repeatedly delayed his appearance by over a month, effectively sabotaging the negotiations.
-After weeks of fruitless waiting, John abandoned the summit in August and returned to Copenhagen.
+After weeks of fruitless waiting, Hans abandoned the summit in August and returned to Copenhagen.

 In 1495, Russian forces attacked Viborg Castle, triggering the Russo-Swedish War of 1495–1497 and diverting Sten Sture's attention to Finland.
 Under pressure, he led a delayed and indecisive campaign, hampered by winter conditions and internal disputes.
 Although the immediate threat to Viborg was repelled before his arrival, Sten's cautious strategy and refusal to compensate departing nobles provoked criticism from powerful figures, including Archbishop Jakob Ulvsson.
 By early 1497, political support for Sten had eroded sharply, and upon returning to Stockholm, he was deposed by the council.